 Related: Here is where to buy the best big knickers

-A thong, in contrast, would get a description similar to that of a sibling who always finds a way to get up your backside and hone in on your sensitive points, never failing to irritate and aggravate at the most opportune moment.
+A thong, in contrast, is like a sibling who always finds a way up your backside and hones in on your sensitive points; never failing to irritate and aggravate at the most opportune moment.

 The perfect granny pant

-The perfect pant will ideally cover the extent of both your full buttoxes, and should reach up to the least flattering (but most satisfying) point on your midriff – ideally were your torso reaches it widest point.
-This is not so that it might suck anything in, but so that it can support your girth in all its glory.
+The perfect pant will ideally cover your full buttocks and should reach up to the least flattering (but most satisfying) point on your midriff – ideally where your torso reaches its widest point.
+This isn't to suck anything in; rather to support your girth in all its glory.

 Embracing the sexiness (or lack thereof)

-At least with granny pants everyone knows where they stand.
-These particular type of undergarments aren’t designed to make you feel sexy, they're designed to make you channel your own inner sexiness, without a moment’s thought.
+At least with granny pants, everyone knows where they stand.
+This particular type of undergarment isn’t designed to make you feel sexy; rather, they're designed to make you channel your own inner sexiness, without a moment’s thought.
 You’re sexy because you f**king rock, not because your pants are covered in jewels, or because they barely cover 10% of your bottom.

-Granny pants take out the middleman of self-confidence sourcery, and ensure that there is no doubt as to whether it’s you, or your saucy undies, that your partner is digging (a pretty important difference to establish if you ask us).
+Granny pants take out the middleman of self-confidence sorcery; ensuring there is no doubt as to whether it’s you, or your saucy undies, that your partner is digging (a pretty important difference to establish if you ask us).

 Granny pants are as ugly an undergarment as you can possibly get, and yet there’s something distinctly gratifying in knowing you're not trying to impress anyone, not trying to suck anything in, not trying to smooth anything out.